sailfish009/openstructure/modules/io/doc/mmcif.rst

     :type i: :class:`int`
     :return: The status of this revision.
     :rtype:  :class:`str`
+    :raises: Exception if *i* out of bounds.

   .. method:: GetLastDate()

-    :return: Date of the latest revision.
+    :return: Date of the latest revision ('?' if no revision set).
     :rtype:  :class:`str`

   .. method:: SetDateOriginal(date)